StiensGate928/Srtforge/README.md

    lets you choose which one to use (defaulting to the newest).
 Pass `-PythonVersion 3.12` or `-PythonPath C:\Python312\python.exe` to skip the prompt and force a specific interpreter.
+   If you see "Python was not found; run without arguments to install from the Microsoft Store" when the script starts, install Python 3.10–3.12 manually or disable the Windows App execution alias before retrying.
 6. Activate the environment and verify the CLI:
    ```powershell
    .\.venv\Scripts\Activate.ps1